Polars R: High-Performance DataFrame Operations

 - API similarity to Python: If you have used Polars in Python, the R API feels familiar

-Polars is not trying to replace R ecosystem—it is designed to integrate with it.
-You can convert between Polars DataFrames and tibbles seamlessly.
+Polars is not trying to replace R ecosystem.
+It is designed to integrate with it.
+You can convert between Polars DataFrames and tibbles smoothly.

 Installation